novaeco/lizardManager/README.md

 Sensor readings are saved to `/spiffs/readings.csv` on the device's SPIFFS partition.
 Weight and health events are appended to `/spiffs/health.csv`.
 Store related photos or documents in `/spiffs/attachments`.
 Retrieve files with `idf.py spiffs_upload`/`spiffs_download` or by reading the SPIFFS partition.
 Use `tools/export_summary.py` to generate a PDF summary of the logs.
+Use `tools/generate_pdf_docs.py` to create breeding, capacity, and sales certificates in PDF format.

 ## User Interface